dust-tt/llama-ssp/README.md

 |30B| 50.1% (+- 1.5%) | 49.6% (+- 1.5%) |
 |65B|-|-|

 The results show that SSp and RSp perform the same with high confidence.
+The script for these experiments can be found [here](xp.sh).